 Arts education is a proven factor in student achievement and workforce readiness for the 21st century.

-If you have any questions regarding the Cultural Council’s education programs, please contact our manager of arts and cultural education, Trish Halverson: (561) 472-3347 or firstname.lastname@example.org.
+If you have any questions regarding the Cultural Council’s education programs, please contact our manager of arts and cultural education, Ericka Squire: (561) 472-3347 or firstname.lastname@example.org.

-Families are invited to discover the arts together, working side by side, as they connect, create memories and acquire new skills through visual art, dance, drama and music.
+The Council invites families to discover the arts together as they connect and create memories while acquiring new skills through visual art, dance and theater.

 An annual guide to the programs and schedule of the county’s cultural organizations, it includes data about ties to the Next Generation Sunshine State Standards and pertinent curriculum.

 AIMBY Afterschool is a program that seeks to bring arts and cultural experiences to Lake Worth Beach students through exposure to the arts.
 Students who are members of local afterschool programs are invited to engage through instruction, interaction and practice at the Council’s headquarters.

 This art-exposure program is for groups of Pre-K to 12th grade students, and provides an interactive, guided tour of the Council’s galleries, followed by an exciting hands-on workshop.

 AIMBY Outreach supports authentic experiences that engage and empower students in the form of a seasonal, four-week arts-integrated session that seeks to bring the arts to the Council’s “backyard” for Lantana, a neighboring city.